wixtoolset/web/src/Docusaurus/docs/fivefour/oopbas.md

 and reference the `WixToolset.BootstrapperApplicationApi` NuGet package (this one package replaces both the `WixToolset.BalUtil` and `WixToolset.Mba.Core` packages).

-As an executable, the boostrapper application needs a `main` function.
-Bootstrapper application main functions should be minimal to connect to the parent burn process as quickly as possible.
+As an executable, the bootstrapper application needs a `main` function.
+Bootstrapper application main functions should be minimal to connect to the parent Burn process as quickly as possible.
 For example,

 ```cpp
 // exampleba.cpp